wangkanai/wangkanai/README.md

 * `AddDetection()` Adds the detection services to the services container.

-Responsive is configured in the `ConfigureServices` method:
+If you would like to add Responsive is configured in the `ConfigureServices` method also:

 ```csharp
 public void ConfigureServices(IServiceCollection services)